anir0y/classroom/content/post/msfvenom-psh.md

 ```

  ## Summary:
- The the generated ps1 can be saved to disk, and is not detected as a virus , and runs succesfull creating a shell, but it can’t run with defender enabled on my windows 10 box.
+ The the generated ps1 can be saved to disk, and is not detected as a virus , and runs succesfull creating a shell, but it can’t run with defender enabled on  windows 10 box.